MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-TeamIncomingChannel.md

 ## PARAMETERS

 ### -GroupId
-Group id of the team
+Group ID of the team

 ```yaml
 Type: String